caranatar/tracerz/README.md

 #### Adding tree modifiers
 See [Tree modifiers](#tree-modifiers) for details on the definition of tree modifiers.
-To create a tree modifier, create a `std::function` that takes at least one `const std::shared_ptr<Tree>&`, representing the tree being acted on, and one `const std::string&`, representing the rule name the modifier is being called on, and returns an empty `std::string`.
+To create a tree modifier, create a `std::function` that takes a `const std::shared_ptr<Tree>&`, representing the tree being acted on, and at least one `const std::string&`, representing the rule name the modifier is being called on, and returns an empty `std::string`.
 For example: